AFKKZ/Restaurant-Information-System/README.md

 Compilation guide :
 - Open SMSS, import the sql file then compile to generate a database
 - Use Visual Studio to launch the project

-# Introduction
-This project was the Final project of Software Enginneering course.